It's been said, "If you never want to have sex again, get married."

 For women, childbirth can be a life-changing event, not only in terms of having a new person in their life but also in terms of noticing how their bodies have changed.
 Visual changes to their body shape and size can strongly affect women's perception of self and libido and lead to a sexless marriage after the baby.

 It takes time to get back to prenatal shape.
 It also takes time and effort for some women to realize that these changes are irreversible and that they need to learn to live with their new bodies.
 During that time, the husband needs to provide reassurance and support to help the wife feel loved and desired.

-Dr. Irwin Goldstein, editor-in-chief of The Journal of Sexual Medicine, and his wife Sue Goldstein, a sexual medicine educator who co-authored the book When Sex Isn't Good: Stories and Solutions of Women with Sexual Dysfunction, explain that while Viagra has revolutionized the lives of thousands men, women have been left without any treatment for sexual dysfunction.
+Dr. Irwin Goldstein, editor-in-chief of The Journal of Sexual Medicine, and his wife Sue Goldstein, a sexual medicine educator who co-authored the book When Sex Isn't Good: Stories and Solutions of Women with Sexual Dysfunction, explain that while Viagra has revolutionized the lives of thousands of men, women have been left without any treatment for sexual dysfunction.

 If you feel that your sex drive has been unusually high or suspiciously low, it is high time to visit an endocrinologist and have your hormones tested.

 Furthermore, hormone levels fluctuate with age in both men and women.
-Women experience menopausal reduction in estrogen and progesterone, whereas about 20 percent of men over the age of 60 experience andropause, or ‘male menopause,’ where there is a decrease in testosterone production responsible for arousal.
+Women experience a menopausal reduction in estrogen and progesterone, whereas about 20 percent of men over the age of 60 experience andropause, or 'male menopause,' where there is a decrease in testosterone production responsible for arousal.